tiredofit/nix-modules/nixos/network/README.md

         };
       };
       bridges = {
-        br-veth0 = { # Bridge veth0 to receive all tagged VLAN traffic from Nucleus br-quad2
+        br-veth0 = { # Bridge veth0 to receive all tagged VLAN traffic from Server br-quad2
           interfaces = [ "veth0" ];
         };
         br-vlan200 = { # Then create VLAN-specific bridges for containers/VMs